Centers for Diseases Control & Prevention

 Food poisoning and other food-borne illnesses are silent attackers.
 The tainted product often shows no signs of contamination—until our bodies react violently to the offending toxin, be it salmonella, E. coli, or other bacteria.
 Generally, we feel better with little or no treatment.
 But sometimes, serious internal injuries—or even death—can result.

 When food manufacturers and restaurants fail to follow strict standards for quality, safety, and cleanliness, they should be held responsible.
-So if you’ve contracted food poisoning due to someone else’s negligence, contact a NJ foodborne illness attorney to advocate on your behalf.
+So if you’ve contracted food poisoning due to someone else’s negligence, contact foodborne illness attorney to advocate on your behalf.